shimakaze09/MyGM/README.md

 MyGM is a mathematics library focused on algebraic concepts, distinguishing between points, vectors, normals, colors, etc., thereby avoiding incorrect calculations as much as possible.

-Common math libraries (such as Eigen, glm) only provide a vec class and enable various operations (such as +-* / etc.), but from an algebraic perspective, this is not reasonable.
+Commonly used graphics math libraries (such as Eigen, glm) only provide a vec class and enable various operations (such as +-* / etc.), but from an algebraic perspective, this is not reasonable.

 > **Examples**